-In this part of the area 'exposed masonry' we mention grow aid items on clinker brickwork, especially on historic buildings from c.
+In this part of the area 'exposed masonry' we explain the attaching of our wire trellises in clinker brickwork, particularly on historic buildings from c.
 1870 or freestanding walls.
-You will find information about this building material and the mounting options here.
-There are samples photos below about attached growth systems.
-Another note: Modern brick facades are often only a 'weather-shell' or made of "closers" Please check back with us if necessary.
+You will find information about this building material and the mounting options below including sample photos of attached trellises.
+Another note: Modern brick facades are often not solid brick but rather 'EWIS' or "closers."
+Please check back with us if necessary.

-Solid clinker bricks can be found on many historical facades.
-But today they are used almost only in the road construction, in the form of paving stones.
-At times one sees clinker as a brick facade to newly built houses, walls etc. They appear mostly as ' bricks that are not solid' or “hollow bricks” with rectangular holes in them.
+Solid clinker bricks can be found on many historical facades but today they are almost exclusively used as paving stones.
+At times one sees clinkers as the facade to newly built houses, walls etc. but appear mostly as hollow bricks with rectangular holes in them.

-Kits can be attached in the bricks, and also in the joints.
-All 5 construction methods are fully applicable with their standard mounts, both for hollow and solid clinker.
-Perforated sleeves can be put in hollow clinker with heavy kits.
-We recommend hammer drill bit HB 44444, with heavy and massive kits HB 16210 ; alternatively percussion drill bits and universal drill bits are useable.
+Our kits can be installed into both the bricks and mortar joints.
+All 5 construction methods are suitable with their standard mounts, both for hollow and solid clinkers.
+Our heavy kits should be paired with a composite mesh sleeve if installing into hollow clinkers.
+We recommend hammer drill bit HB 44444, with heavy and massive kits HB 16210 ; alternatively percussion drill bits and universal drill bits can also be used.

 It is important to note that decorative bands or single decorative bricks should not be drilled into!
 The grid of where you will lay your wire rope trellis should be pre-planned in accordance to the walls surface.
 When drilling directly into solid clinker masonry, you can hit extremely hard sinter spots, which appear from the caking of ferric oxides and other minerals.
 If this happens you will need a hammer drill.
 Refer to our advice given under 'drilling' if necessary.